Introduction to Mobile Messages

 When creating a message, you will choose users to target based on audience segments that you have previously defined.
 Audiences can be created in the Audiences section.

-The first thing to do is select your target audience from the drop-down menu.
+The first thing to do is select your target audience from the Select an audience menu on the top bar.

 For Automated Messages, you also need to select a trigger type from the adjacent menu.
-You can choose from either Send On Audience Entry or Send on Audience Exit.
-Sending ‘on entry’ is the most common choice.
+You can choose from the following options:

 With Automated Messages, you also have frequency capping options under the Push Limits drop-down to limit the amount of push notifications that are sent to any single user.
 This ensures that users are not spammed.